 - More than 250 employees

-If your organization conducts business online, many of the data tracking/collection methods can put you at risk.
+If your organization conducts business online, such as with an app, web app or website, many of the data tracking/collection methods can put you at risk.
 Examples include:

 - Google Analytics